albrodfer1/test-ctf/README.md

-# test-ctf
+# Instructions

-Request: Please tell me the email of Albert Einstein
+- Answer with the email of Albert Einstein